 What to Pack: Japan can have freezing winters, depending on where you visit, which means winter staples like a heavy coat, a scarf, gloves, and hat, are all must-packs.
 If you're visiting the northern region of the country, where several feet of snow is common, make sure to pack sturdy, waterproof boots or shoes.

-Rainy Season in Japan
+Volcanoes in Japan

 According to the Japan Meteorological Agency, there are 108 active volcanoes in Japan.
 Please be aware of volcanic warnings and restrictions when you visit any volcanic areas in Japan.
 While Japan is a great country to visit during any time of the year, you should take precautions to stay safe if you plan to visit the country during a time when perilous weather is common.